software-engineering-amsterdam/software-construction/2017-2018/README.md

 The papers will help you improve your programming practice and make up most of the material for the final exam.
 You are expected to be familiar with their content and apply the techniques where meaningful.
-If you don't understand the papers, we will not be able to communicate effectively.
+If you do not understand the papers, we will not be able to communicate effectively.